NUbots/NUbots/module/skill/GetUp/README.md

 ## Description

 A Behaviour module that will run the appropriate getup script for the robot.
-It is first delayed so that the robot can settle into it's final position to improve side detection accuracy.
+First a StandStill task is emitted, then the getup task is delayed so that the robot can settle into it's final position to improve side detection accuracy.
+Additionally, if after the delay the robot detects that it is on its side, another delay will be emitted.

 ## Usage